-The AUX input connector offers digital and analog inputs that can be configured to set a TTL output upon a single input or a combination of inputs.
-3 analog inputs are offered that have an input range of 0 - 10Vdc.
-8 digital inputs are offered that use TTL input levels (0 and 5Vdc).
-The AUX input pin out diagram [ref3] shows the pin out of this port in more detail.
-Connector is TYCO ELECTRONICS - 1658622-3.
+The AUX input connector offers digital and analog inputs that can be monitored or programmed to set a single TTL output or several TTL outputs.
+Three analog inputs are available, each have an input range of 0 to 10Vdc.
+Eight digital inputs are available and use TTL input levels (0 and 5Vdc).
+The AUX Input Port pin out diagram (labeled as J12AUX in Figure 1) shows the layout of this port in more detail.
+The matching connector for this port is TYCO ELECTRONICS - 1658622-3.